Honbasho: Former venues

 The current Ryōgoku Kokugikan was opened in 1985.
 Prior to that an arena of the same name hosted honbasho in Tokyo from 1909 to 1946.
-From the 1950s through 1984, tournaments were held at the Kuramae Kokugikan in Tokyo.
+From the 1950s through 1984, Tokyo tournaments were held at the Kuramae Kokugikan.

+From 1958 to 1964, the July honbasho was held at Kanayama Gymnasium.
+As a converted aircraft hangar, the inside became very hot, so pillars of ice would be placed in the aisles.
+This earned the honbasho the nickname the "Tropical Tournament" (熱帯場所).
+The following year the Nagoya tournament switched to Aichi Prefectural Gymnasium, where it stayed until 2024.

 Cancelled tournaments

 The March 2011 tournament was cancelled due to the Japan Sumo Association launching an investigation into allegations of match-fixing involving several sekitori-ranked wrestlers.
 This was the first cancellation of a honbasho since 1946, when the May tournament was not held because of renovations to the Ryōgoku Kokugikan following damage sustained in World War II.
-The May 2011 tournament went ahead, but was described by the Sumo Association as a "technical examination" tournament rather than a full-fledged honbasho, with tickets given away for free in a lottery, and no prize money or trophies awarded.
+The May 2011 tournament went ahead but was described by the Sumo Association as a "Technical Examination Tournament" rather than a full-fledged honbasho, with free admission and no prize money or trophies awarded.

 The March 2020 tournament was conducted without spectators due to the recent COVID-19 pandemic in Japan and surrounding areas.
 It was the first time since World War II that a basho had been closed to the general public.
 The move followed a request from the Japanese Government that major public events be cancelled, postponed or scaled down in order to control the spread of the virus.
 The Sumo Association added that if any of the wrestlers during the tournament were found to be infected with COVID-19, the rest of the tournament would have been cancelled.
 The May tournament that year was cancelled as the pandemic continued in Japan.